pghiasia/cs348-project-group1/docs/milestone-2/README.md

     - finds the highest ranking movie which involved a specific actor.

 note: the top level features directory contains the SQL queries and outputs for functions R6, R7, R8, R9.

+## How to Generate Production Data:
+The data was sourced from [website](https://developer.imdb.com/non-commercial-datasets/) and the download link is [here.](https://datasets.imdbws.com/)
+Please download the listed files, unzip them using 'gunzip name.basics.tsv.gz title.basics.tsv.gz title.episode.tsv.gz title.principals.tsv.gz title.ratings.tsv.gz' on mac and replace the sample small data files with the production files in directory test-data.

 ## GUI